 There are a many different types of trailer locks to secure your boat trailer overnight whether attached to your tow vehicle of left unattended.
 Have you ever wanted take your tow vehicle, separate your boat trailer, and go out to dinner, run to the fishing store or go pick up auto supply store for a part and wish you could secure your boat and trailer while you are away.
 Review this page to decide if you need one or more of these types of locks:

-When choosing the additional security of a trailer locks there are five specific situations to consider.
+When choosing the additional security of boat trailer locks there are five specific situations to consider.
 The first situation is when your have to leave your boat and trailer unattended - for example for maintenance work, or just to drive your tow vehicle with out your boat and trailer attached.
 The best lock for this is a trailer coupler lock which places a locking ball into the coupler.
 No lock is completely tamper proof but these will slow down any one wanting to do mischief with your boat and trailer.
 As you can see this lock has a ball that fits into the coupler and heavy duty steel U shaped bolt that holds this in place over the coupler.
 Many boat service businesses will use this type of coupler lock for added security while on their property.
-This TRIMAX UMAX100 lock is a common one that you will find in many fine stores, and on line at Amazon.
+This TRIMAX UMAX100 lock is one of the best, and you can read more about this great lock on this Amazon link.
+This is the coupler lock each of us here at PFT trust and use.

-The trailer coupler lever lock is useful whether your boat is unattended or connected to your tow vehicle.
+This trailer coupler lock is useful whether your boat is unattended or connected to your tow vehicle.
 Every coupler has a lever that closes over the ball of the trailer hitch designed to prevent your hitch ball from coming out of the coupler.
-When you close the lever you insert the pin to lock the lever as in the picture below.
-The coupler lock is inserted in place of this pin going in one side and passing out the other.
+When you close the lever you insert the pin to manually prevent this from opening, the pin shown in above picture.
+The coupler lock replaces this pin going in one side and passing out the other.
 You then insert the locking end on opposite side, tightening and removing the key.
 Some manufacturers will package this coupler lock with a receiver lock, and making these locks to work off the same key - which is really convenient.

 Trailer Hitch Receivers are usually held in place on the tow vehicle with a hitch pin and spring hairpin.
 You might consider replacing the standard hitch pin trailer hitch receiver lock preventing the hitch receiver from being removed from your tow vehicle with without a key.
 This can be useful when the boat trailer is connected to your tow vehicle or simply to prevent someone from taking your trailer hitch receiver.
 Again, buying a trailer hitch lock that is keyed to work with a trailer coupler lever lock is very convenient because you only have to carry one key to work both locks.